adlnet/CATAPULT/course_examples/README.md

 Examples with an `_responsive` suffix show a responsive layout that performs better in mobile environments.
 Not every example will have both formats.

+All packages use https://www.npmjs.com/package/@rusticisoftware/cmi5 version 3.0.0 as the JS implementation of the cmi5 AU runtime.
+Newer versions of these software dependencies may work with the existing source code but were the latest provided working versions at the time of development.

 ## How to Use an Example Package

 1. Zip up the contents of an example.